sdvdxl/influxdb.com/content/docs/v0.9/administration/config.md

 ```

 **ignore-unnamed = true**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If set to `true`, when the input metric name has more fields than `name-schema` specified, the extra fields will be ignored.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Set to `true` so that when the input metric name has more fields than `name-schema` specified, the extra fields are ignored.
 Otherwise an error will be logged and the metric rejected.

 ## [collectd]
-This section controls the listener for Collectd data.
+This section controls the listener for collectd data.

 **enabled = false**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Set this option to `true` to enable Collectd writes.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Set to `true` to enable collectd writes.

 **# bind-address = ""**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;🎁 No default?
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;An empty string is equivalent to `0.0.0.0`.

 **# database = ""**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The name of the database that you want to write to. 🎁 Default to collectd?
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The name of the database that you want to write to.
+This defaults to `collectd`.

 **# typesdb = ""**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;🎁
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Defaults to `/usr/share/collectd/types.db`.

-The next three options control how batching works.
+*The next three options control how batching works.
 You should have this enabled otherwise you could get dropped metrics or poor performance.
-Batching will buffer points in memory if you have many coming in.
+Batching will buffer points in memory if you have many coming in.*

 **# batch-size = 1000**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The input will flush if this many points get buffered.